Gregor Gillespie

-Gregor Volz Gillespie (born March 18, 1987) is an American professional mixed martial artist and graduated collegiate wrestler who currently competes in the lightweight division of the Ultimate Fighting Championship (UFC).
+Gregor Gillespie (born November 13, 1987) is an American professional mixed martial artist and graduated collegiate wrestler who competed in the lightweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2012, he formerly competed for Ring of Combat where he was the Lightweight Champion.

 As a folkstyle wrestler, Gillespie was the 2007 NCAA Division I National Champion at 149 pounds, a four–time NCAA Division I All–American and a three–time EWL and PSAC conference champion for the Edinboro Fighting Scots.
 He also competed briefly in freestyle wrestling.

 Background

-Born and raised in Webster, New York, Gillespie attended Webster Schroeder High School where he was a standout in wrestling, winning two state titles.
+Born and raised in Webster, New York, Gillespie attended Webster Schroeder High School where he was a standout in wrestling, winning two NYSPHSAA state titles.

 He continued wrestling for Edinboro University, where he was a four-time NCAA Division I All-American and won a national championship in 2007.
 He was the first true freshman All-American in school history, and also holds the school record for most career wins (152), most wins as a freshman (40), and highest winning percentage (.917).

-Gillespie stated that he ended his wrestling career because he didn't think he could beat Jordan Burroughs.
-He graduated from Edinboro with a bachelor's degree in individualized studies and a concentration in psychology.
+Gillespie graduated from Edinboro with a bachelor's degree in individualized studies and a concentration in psychology.
 He was an assistant coach at Hofstra University and as a side gig, taught private lessons to an MMA fighter.
 Despite having vowed never to fight, he started studying MMA and quit his job in order to pursue a full-time career in the sport.